pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

+---
+title: JavaSCript Vector Database
+slug: javascript-vector-database.html
+---

-# Building a Local-First Vector Database with RxDB and transformers.js
+# Local-First Vector Database with RxDB and transformers.js

 - Local First is the new trend for web and mobile apps